-We weighed anehor on the 3d of August, and for three days had excellent weather ; but, on the fourth, a storm began to threaten, and the symptoms still increasing, by midnight such a hurricane was raised between heaven and earth as I never was witness to.
-About three o'clock, we were obliged to heave the ship under her bare poles, and the sea ran so exceedingly high, that we could not venture to keep any lights aboard, though the night was so dark that we could searcely see one another at a quarter of a yard's distance; the wind still increasing, the main-mast sprang about six feet from tho deek, so that nothing could save it.
+We weighed anchor on the 3d of August, and for three days had excellent weather ; but, on the fourth, a storm began to threaten, and the symptoms still increasing, by midnight such a hurricane was raised between heaven and earth as I never was witness to.
+About three o'clock, we were obliged to heave the ship under her bare poles, and the sea ran so exceedingly high, that we could not venture to keep any lights aboard, though the night was so dark that we could scarcely sce one another at a quarter of a yard's distance; the wind still increasing, the main-mast sprang about six feet from the deck, so that nothing could save it.
 We now began to feel the consequence of lading the vessel too deeply.
-The first thing we threw overboard were our guns; and, as our case became more and more desperate, everything followed them, not excepting the chests of treasure.
+The first thing we threw overboard were our guns ; and, as our ease beeame more and more desperate, everything followed them, not excepting the chests of treasure.
 Thus I was once more reduced to my original state of poverty.
 As daylight appeared, the storm abated.
-We then, as well as we were able, crected jurymasts, and, in about three hours, managed with the greatest difficulty to get the vessel under sail.
+We then, as well as we were able, erected jury-masts, and, in about three hours, managed with the greatest difficulty to get the vessel under sail.

-I was then standing by the man at the wheel, leaning against the mizen-mast, returning God thanks in my own mind for our amazing escape, when the boatswain eame up to me and said, "Egad, Mr Gwinnett, you have brought us into a pretty hole here; if it had not been for you, we should not have taken this trip, and lost the substance we have been working for so many years, but you loop too, I assure you."
+I was then standing by the man at the wheel, leaning against the mizen-mast, returning God thanks in my own mind for our amazing escape, when the boatswain came up to me, and said, egad, Mr Gwinnett, you have brought us into a pretty hole here; if it had not been for you, we should not have taken this trip, and lost the substance we have been working for so many years, but you loop too, I assure you.
 I asked him what he meant?

-He said he would soon let me see; upon which he and two or three others eame behind me, seized me by tho nape of the neck and the waistband of the breeches, and forced me over the rails of the guarterdeck into the sea.
+He said he would soon let me see; upon which he and two or three others came behind mc, seized me by the nape of the neck and the waistband of the breeches, and forced me over the rails of the quarterdeck into the sca.

-The shoek of the fall, and the maze I was in from such unexpected treatment, almost bereaved me of my senses.
+The shock of the fall, and the maze I was in from such unexpected treatment, almost bereaved me of my senses.
 I endeavoured, however, to keep myself above the water as well as I could, though I had no hopes of saving my life.
-My first attempt was to swim after the ship : but finding that impracticable, I turned about, and I believe I had swam for three quarters of an hour. when, being very faint and weak, I began to put up my last prayer to God, and determined to commit myself to the bottom of the deep ; but, at that instant, turning my head a little aside, I saw, at a small distance from me, what at first I took for a barrel : but what was my joy and astonishment, when, coming near, I perceived it to be one of our own boats, which had been washed overboard the night before, and, to complete my joy, the oars were lashed to the seat!
-Almost spent, as I was, I made shift to get upon it ; and here I saw myself freed in a miraculous manner from the fury of the waves ; but, at the same time, I found myself in an open boat, at least sixty leagues from land, without a compass, or any kind of nourishment whatever, unless I might eall tobaeco some, which I found in a box in one of my waisteoat pockets; and I believe in my conseience that it afforded me a nourishment which, in a great measure, helped to preserve me.
+My first attempt was to swim after the ship; but, finding that impracticable, I turned about, and I believe I had swam for threequarters of an hour, when, being very faint and weak, I began to put up my last prayer to God, and determined to commit myself to the bottom of the deep ; but, at that instant, turning my head a little aside, I saw, at a small distance from mc, what at first I took for a barrel; but what was my joy and astonishment, when, coming near, I perceived it to be one of our own boats, which had been washed overboard the night before, and, to complete my joy, the oars were lashed to the seat!
+Almost spent, as I was, I made shift to get upon it; and here I saw myself freed in a miraculous manner from the fury of the waves; but, at the same time, I found myself in an open boat, at least sixty leagues from land, without a compass, or any kind of nourishment whatever, unless I might call tobacco some, which I found in a box in one of my waistcoat pockets; and I believe in my conscience that it afforded me a nourishment which, in a great measure, helped to preserve me.